AlexLupo5/CSC212-Term-Project/README.md

 In CLion, create a project using C++ 11, titled `convexHull`.

+  Ex: /Users/"Computer Name"/CLionProjects/convexHull

 1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, and `convexHull.h`.
+2. Remove any content inside the files if there is any
-2. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` files from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
+3. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` files from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
 For example, main.cpp -> main.cpp.
-3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
+4. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
-4. Refactor the `CMakeLists.txt` if needed.
+5. Refactor the `CMakeLists.txt` if needed.
-5. Choose a text file with text in the specified format for parsing (test files can be found in the `test_cases` folder)
-6. In the `convexHull` project, run these two lines separately in the terminal (allows for one text file argument):
+6. Before running the code, you may create a txt file using the command `touch (name of file).txt ` in the terminal.
+7. After creating a text file, you may input your data in the text file with the format:

     ```
+   (x1,y1)
+   (x2,y2)
+   (x3,y3)
+   ...
+    ```
+8. In the `convexHull` project terminal, run the following line to compile the code:

+    ```
     g++ -std=c++11 main.cpp convexHull.cpp -o gen
+    ```
+9. In the `convexHull` project terminal, run the following line to execute the code:

+    ```
-    ./gen generic_file_name.txt
+    ./gen (name of file).txt
     ```

     A dotfile will be created named `convexHullGraphviz.dot`.
 The terminal will output the Convex Hull points or an error message if it fails to construct from the text file values.